The Brass Band Portal

 He has enjoyed success at composition competitions.
 Two of his compositions, Phoenix and Smaoinich, were runners up at the Maritime Brass Ensemble composition contest.
 He has twice reached the finals of NABBC composition competitions.
 In 2000, Ilkeston Sonata was a finalist, and in 2001 Unity reached the finals for a concert march.

-Member of the NABBCHe graduated in 2003 from the Accrington and Rossendale College with a B.A. degree in Band Studies and has recently started a research degree in composition at Leeds University.
+He graduated in 2003 from the Accrington and Rossendale College with a B.A. degree in Band Studies and in 2010 completed his M. Phil. research degree in composition at The University of Leeds.
 In 2007 he graduated from the University of Salford with a Licentiate Diploma in Brass Band Adjudication.
 He works as a teacher of composition and arranging especially for brass bands by one-to-one tutoring students from across the world.
 If you are interested in becoming a student, drop him a line.

-Recently he has branched out from brass to wind bands.
-He has been appointed the musical director of Wakefield Orchestral Winds and has published Hymn Without Words, his first serious composition for symphonic band.
+Recently he has branched out from brass to wind bands working with the Wakefield Orchestral Winds and has published Hymn Without Words, his first serious composition for symphonic band.

-His Internet brass band related work includes the brass band mailing list, forum (David Sheedy now helps to run this on a day-to-day basis), vacancy list and portal.
-He ran as the Events Editor at the now defunct Onlinebrass, the Cycle of Fifths Webring, and is the Editor of the Brass Band, Brass Publishers, Brass and Brass Ensemble groups of the Open Directory Project.
+His Internet brass band related work includes the brass band mailing list, forum, vacancy list and portal.
+He ran as the Events Editor at the now defunct Onlinebrass, opened the Brass Band Forum on Delphi, the Cycle of Fifths Webring, and was the Editor of the Brass Band, Brass Publishers, Brass and Brass Ensemble groups of the Open Directory Project.

-He now runs the music publishing group NJH Music, which publishes music from a number of composers and arrangers.
-He is also on the board of directors of Amaketos LLC.
+He runs the music publishing group NJH Music, which publishes music from a number of composers and arrangers.

 Picture of Nigel Horne rehearsing with the Benfield Band

-His other interests include Amateur Radio, his call-sign is G0LOV.
-He is a campaigner for human rights through Amnesty International, is the national membership secretary of the NABBC and is a member of the RSGB.
+His other interests include Amateur Radio, his call-sign is G0LOV, he is a campaigner for human rights through Amnesty International and has recently begin working on The Gedgrave Project.

 ICQ Status